instructlab/instructlab/CONTRIBUTING/CONTRIBUTING.md

 We use [pre-commit](https://pre-commit.com/) to enforce coding style using [`black`](https://github.com/psf/black), and [`isort`](https://pycqa.github.io/isort/).

-You can invoke formatting with:
+You can invoke formatting with (use `--` followed by a single file):

 ```shell
 tox -e ruff